Hotels in Zahle

 Chtaura, Taanayel, and nearby Beqaa alternatives

-Some stays around Chtaura, Taanayel, or nearby Beqaa Valley areas may be useful if direct Zahle inventory is limited.
+Some stays around Chtaura, Taanayel, or nearby Beqaa Valley areas may be useful if direct Zahle hotels are limited.
 These locations can work for travellers focused on road access, countryside stops, or wider valley travel.

 If these hotels are shown, they must be clearly labelled as nearby Beqaa Valley alternatives rather than direct Zahle hotels.